Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: Introduction

-A common strategy to train diffusion policies is imitation learning (IL) using expert demonstrations.
-However, IL introduces two critical bottlenecks.
-First, robustness is compromised by the limited coverage of expert datasets, causing policies to struggle under distributional shifts and fail in novel scenarios~\cite{popov_mitigating_2025, shi_dagger_2025}.
-Second, inference efficiency is affected.
-Standard IL attempts to imitate all given trajectories, including a diverse set of suboptimal ones, which leads to increased sampling variance and heterogeneous trajectory quality.
-Consequently, inference typically relies on a ``generate-then-filter'' pipeline with auxiliary trajectory selectors~\cite{cai_navdp_2025,zeng_navidiffusor_2025,bar2025navigation,li_generalized_2025} to select among numerous sampled candidates, which leads to increased latency, especially on resource-constrained devices.
-These challenges for classic imitation-based diffusion policy are illustrated in \cref{fig:intro}(a).
+A common training strategy is imitation learning (IL) from expert demonstrations, but IL introduces two bottlenecks.
+First, limited dataset coverage weakens robustness under distribution shifts and in novel scenarios~\cite{popov_mitigating_2025, shi_dagger_2025}.
+Second, imitating all demonstrated trajectories---including suboptimal ones---increases sampling variance and output inconsistency.
+As a result, inference often relies on a ``generate-then-filter'' pipeline with auxiliary trajectory selectors~\cite{cai_navdp_2025,zeng_navidiffusor_2025,bar2025navigation,li_generalized_2025}, which adds latency, especially on resource-constrained devices.
+These challenges for imitation-based diffusion policies are illustrated in \cref{fig:intro}(a).

 In this work, we propose the \textbf{Self-Imitated Diffusion Policy} (SIDP), a framework designed for efficient and robust path planning in visual navigation.